-On July 3 and July 19 are IVA tax free days in Colombia when you can save the 19 percent IVA tax.
-We provide a guide to these IVA tax free days.
+On November 21 is an IVA tax free day in Colombia when you can save the 19 percent IVA tax.
+We provide a guide to IVA tax free days in Colombia.

 One of the downsides of living in Medellín or Colombia is that Colombia has a 19 percent IVA tax (a.k.a. value-added tax or VAT) on many products.
 This tax makes buying many things in Colombia more expensive than in some other countries.

-EDITOR NOTE: However, on July 15, President Iván Duque announced that the third day without IVA tax, which was scheduled for Sunday, July 19, is postponed.
-This is due to concerns about the coronavirus pandemic and the tax free day contributing to more risk of infections.
+Previously there was an IVA tax free day on June 19 and July 3 and another planned for July 19.
+However, on July 15, President Iván Duque announced that the day without IVA tax scheduled for July 19, was postponed.
+This was due to concerns about the coronavirus pandemic and the tax free day contributing to more risk of infections.

 Colombia’s IVA Tax

 Colombia VAT, which is known as the IVA tax, is the country’s main indirect tax, which is collected by DIAN.
 And it is levied at 19 percent on most goods and services sold in Colombia.
 However, there are some things that are exempt from the IVA tax.
 And some things are taxed at lower rates.

 Among items that are taxed at the full 19 percent IVA tax are clothing, personal and household toiletries, movies, airline tickets, appliances, footwear, jewelry, oils, margarine, condiments (spices, sauces and dressings), spare parts for cars and vehicles (except electric ones, which have a 5 percent tax).

 Some electronics will only be taxed beyond a certain price.
 For example, there are exemptions for lower priced computers and tablets.
 For computers or laptops the tax starts after a cost of 2,810,140 pesos.
 And for tablets the tax starts after a cost of 1,531,101 pesos for 2020.
 So, if you buy a low-cost tablet or computer in Colombia there is no IVA tax.